-Liposomal amphotericin B (AmBisome) is approved by the Food and Drug Administration to treat VL.
+Liposomal amphotericin B (AmBisome) is approved by the Food and Drug Administration (FDA) to treat VL and generally constitutes the drug of choice for US patients.
+In March 2014, FDA approved the oral agent miltefosine to treat VL in patients who are infected with L. donovani, are ≥12 years of age, weigh ≥30 kg, and are not pregnant or breastfeeding.
 The pentavalent antimonial compound sodium stibogluconate (Pentostam) is available to US-licensed physicians through the CDC Drug Service (404-639-3670) under an investigational new drug protocol (see www.cdc.gov/laboratory/drugservice/index.html).

 No vaccines or drugs to prevent infection are available.
-Preventive measures are aimed at reducing contact with sand flies (see the Protection against Mosquitoes, Ticks, & Other Insects & Arthropods section in Chapter 2 and Prevention in the previous section, Cutaneous Leishmaniasis).
-In particular, travelers should be advised to avoid outdoor activities, especially from dusk to dawn, when sand flies generally are the most active, and to sleep in air-conditioned or well-screened quarters.
-Preventive measures also include wearing protective clothing, applying insect repellent to exposed skin, using bed nets treated with a pyrethroid-containing insecticide, and spraying dwellings with residual-action insecticides.
+Preventive measures are aimed at reducing contact with sand flies (see Chapter 2, Protection against Mosquitoes, Ticks, & Other Arthropods; and Prevention in the previous section, Cutaneous Leishmaniasis).
+Preventive measures include minimizing outdoor activities, to the extent possible, especially from dusk to dawn, when sand flies generally are the most active; wearing protective clothing; applying insect repellent to exposed skin; using bed nets treated with a pyrethroid-containing insecticide; and spraying dwellings with residual-action insecticides.